Skip to content Skip to sidebar Skip to footer

 Long-Haired Dogs

-Golden Retrievers, Huskies, and Collies tend to shed more, especially when seasons change.
-These dogs may need a bath every 2 to 3 weeks to stay ahead of the shedding.
+Golden Retrievers, Huskies, and Collies tend to shed more, especially when the seasons change.
+These dogs may need a bath every 2 to 3 weeks to keep shedding under control.

 I’ve seen this firsthand with Bruno’s cousin, a Golden named Lucy.
 Her owner keeps her on a tight bath schedule, and her coat looks like something out of a commercial.